Proper actions and decompositions in equivariant K-theory: Structure of actions with only one isotropy type

 \section{Structure of actions with only one isotropy type}

-When a compact Lie group acts freely on a space $X$, the projection $X \rightarrow X/G$ is a fiber bundle with fiber $G$.
-More generally, when the action is not free but has only one isotropy type $(G/H)$, then $X \rightarrow X/G$ is a fiber bundle with fiber $G/H$ and structure group $NH/H$.
+When the action of a compact Lie group on a space $X$ is not free but has only one isotropy type $(G/H)$, with $H$ a closed subgroup of $G$, we have that $X \rightarrow X/G$ is a fiber bundle with fiber $G/H$ and structure group $NH/H$.

-Borel observed that there is another fibration over the orbit space of a $G$-space with only one isotropy with fiber $NH/H$.

-\begin{thm}[Corollary 5.10 \cite{bredon}, page 89] Let $G$ be a compact Lie group acting continuously on a completely regular Hausdorff space $X$.
-Suppose $H$ is a closed subgroup of $G$ (not necessarily normal).
-If the action of $G$ on $X$ has only one orbit type $G/H$ (all isotropy groups are conjugate to $H$), then the action of $NH/H$ on $X^H$ is free and $X^H/NH$ is homeomorphic to $X/G$.
-Also, there is a principal $NH/H$-bundle